EnvoyAI/examples/README.md

 To learn more about input and output types, please see the [types reference](TYPES.md).

-To see a reference for all supported Docker LABLEs, please see [REF.md](REF.md).
+To see a reference for all supported Docker LABELs, please see [REF.md](REF.md).

 It is also helpful to read through the [FAQ](FAQ.md)